dandolodavid/ACME/README.md

 Generate the recap plot

+    Params:

     - local : bool

         if True return the local summary plot, else the global
 </details>

 <br>